 More camping for beginners tips

-If you are thinking of camping for the first time in 2020 I have lots of other posts you might like to read for tips, advice and packing lists:
+If you are thinking of camping for the first time this year I have event more posts you might like to read for tips, advice and packing lists:

 - What to pack for a family camping holiday